 Tai Zi Shen (Pseudostellaria) or “Prince Ginseng” is used here to raise basic energy levels and cool heat.
 It is said to be gentler than Ren Shen and I find that it better tolerated by most Westerners.

 Mai Men Dong 麥門冬 ophiopogon tuber Ophiopogonis Radix generates fluids for a chronic cough and moistens the intestines for a “dry” constipation.
 If you are feeling irritable – not necessarily angry – then Mai Men Dong is very good.

 Wu Wei Zi (Fructus Schisandrae) is very sour and as such “brings in” or “tightens up” energy even as it creates fluids.
 It is said to stop chronic dry cough (without phlegm) and sweating that happens for no reason (spontaneous sweating).
 It also calms the spirit that seems to be flying around.

-The tongue for both Sheng Mai San and Tai Mai Wan is usually very red although there might be patches of heavy coating as well.
+The tongue for both Sheng Mai San and Tai Mai Wan is often very red although there might be patches of heavy coating as well.

 Which one to choose?
 If you have more loss of energy then Sheng Mai San is best.
 If there is more heat, dryness and irritability then try Tai Mai Wan.

 (This formula is NOT for you if you have dampness, a large hearty body and/or fatigue that gets better momentarily with exercise.)